jlbradley1844/jlbradley1844.github.io/_drafts/spirituality.md

 All Food."
 This mysticism, as practiced by many Sufi orders, was aimed at developing spiritual behaviors in an attempt to achieve "union with God."

-### The Christianity Spirit and Mysticism

-The Gospels, like the Quran, say little regarding a "spirit world."
-This is particularly true of the early synoptic Gospels (Mark, Matthew and Luke), which generally cover the miracles, teachings and parables of Jesus, as well as major events, without ever glossing into details of spirituality.
-When "spiritual" things happen, it's generally miracles and exercisms, which are explained by Jesus Himself as simply signs of God.
-Likewise, even includes the Gospel of John, one of the last books written and the one in which matters of faith are discussed the most extensively, doesn't use the world spiritual.
-However, unlike the
-Quran, The Bible contains many books written after the Gospels took place, explaining the belief of certain early Christian fathers, and these speak of spirituality.
+There is also a powerful element of the mystical in Christianity.
+As in Islam, Christianity also has an extensive history of mysticism, and the hagiography of its saints is filled with the names of mystics who sought the paths to their union with God.
+Just as Sufi orders detached from the world in their quest, many Christian mystics found their path in ascetism and withdrawl from the world.
+In both orders, "spiritualty" is not only something that is felt, in one's heart during prayer; it is a life one leads.
+Interestingly, when perusing works on such saints, the impression one gets is their main activity is "being spiritual."
+(Ursula King, _Christian Mystics_.
+2001 Hidden Spring (Paulist Press), Mahwah NJ.
+The lives of the numerous mystics in both the Islamic and Christian traditions attest to the fact that spirituality can be an experience as much as it is a thing.

+### Spirituality as a Religious State

-The spirituality discussed is very much similar to the "sense of faith" described by some Islamic writers regarding the unseen, and in many cases, when the world "spiritual" is used, one could interchange with the word "religious" or "christian" without losing sense of the meaning of the sentence.
+Overlapping with spirituality as a mystical state is the conception of spirituality that sees someone as "spiritual" who has turned one's belief wholly to a cause.
+In many cases, when the world "spiritual" is used, one could interchange with the word "religious" or "Christian" without losing sense of the meaning of the sentence.
 For instance, the message of Jesus is described as a "spiritual gift" (Romans 1:11); the goal of the teachings is to bring "wisdom and spiritual understanding" (Collosians 1:10).
 But there are inklings of the use of "spiritual"